ArjunaRao/Arcade-Shooter-/README.md

 to every script that I've written, but the game is powered by the Unity engine.
 These scripts are attached to actors within the game world in order to create a working game.

+*** The bulk of the code can be found in player.cs, bullet1.cs, enemy1.cs, and sceneManager.cs

 1) Description
 This game is a typical arcade shooter similar to Geometry Wars or Asteroids.
 The goal of the game is to survive for as long as possible and get a high